 Want to get your game on?

-When you're in the mood to shoot a little pool, throw darts, play table tennis or just kick back and watch the game, The Syndicate on Level 1 of the University Union provides all of the above for a small fee.
+When you're in the mood to shoot a little pool, throw darts, play table tennis or just kick back and watch the game, The Syndicate in Room 170 of Stovall Hall provides all of the above for a small fee.

 Or maybe you participated in a specific sport in high school and want to keep playing now that you're in college.
 UNT has a wide range of Sport Clubs that you can join and keep up your skills.